 (a) If the switch on the synchronous motor is open, how much real, reactive, and apparent power is being supplied to the plant?
-What is the current I_L in the transmission line?
+What is the current $I_L$ in the transmission line?

-The switch is now closed and the synchronous motor is supplying rated power with af rated Pr the field current adjusted to 1.5 A. 0.81600 4
+The switch is now closed and the synchronous motor is supplying rated power with the field current adjusted to 1.5 A.

 - (b) What is the real and reactive power supplied to the motor? - (c) What is the torque angle of the motor? - (d) What is the power factor of the motor? - (e) How much real, reactive, and apparent power is being supplied to the plant now?
-What is the current I_L in the transmission line?
+What is the current $I_L$ in the transmission line?